A Unified Formulation of Geometry-aware Dynamic Movement Primitives: Proposed approach

 \subsection{Goal switching}

-In many real scenarios, while the robot executing its trajectory, it needs to adapt its trajectory to a new goal, \eg new pick up point, on a fly.
-This change of goal is called goal switching.
-In order to do this switching smoothly and avoid unnecessary jumps, \cite{ijspeert2013} suggested to add an extra first order differential equation to gradually (over time) change the goal $g$ to the new one $g_{new}$
+In many real scenarios, while the robot executes its trajectory, it may encounter situations where it needs to adapt its trajectory to a new goal, \eg new pick-up point, on the fly.
+This change of goal, referred to as goal switching, is a common requirement in dynamic environments.
+In order to achieve smooth transitions between goals and avoid unnecessary jumps, the authors of \cite{ijspeert2013} suggested adding an extra first-order differential equation to gradually transition the current goal $g$ to the new goal $g_{\text{new}}$ over time.
+This differential equation can be written as